VectorInstitute/UnstatedNormsAndLLMBias/unstated_norms_llm_bias/finetuning_classification/training/README.md

 - `<early_stopping>`: Early stopping threshold (e.g., 5)
 - `<seed>`: Seed for reproducibility (e.g., 8)
 - `<hf_model_name>`: Hugging Face model name (e.g., `facebook/opt-125m`)

+## Multi-GPU Training

+This section provides instructions for training and evaluating larger models using multiple GPUs.
+We use the [vectorlm repository](https://github.com/VectorInstitute/vectorlm) from the Vector Institute for this purpose.
+All necessary files for our specific experiments, modified from an example in the `vectorlm` repository (found at `vectorlm/example`), are located in the `multi_gpu_training` directory of this repository.
+For general information on running experiments using the vectorlm setup, refer to its [README](https://github.com/VectorInstitute/vectorlm/blob/master/README.md).

+### Files

+Under the `multi_gpu_training` directory, you will find the following files:

+- `finetuning.py`: Adapted from `llama_example.py` in `vectorlm/example/llama_example.py`, this script is used for finetuning models with our specific parameters.
+- `launch.sh`: A shell script to initiate the training process using SLURM job scheduling.
+This script includes several template fields (e.g., `<job-name>`) that need to be filled out with specific values based on your system's configuration before running the job.
+- `config.yaml`: A configuration file that defines parameters of the experiments.
+Any fields within the `config.yaml` file that are enclosed in angle brackets (e.g., `<path-to-model-weights>`) are templates and need to be filled in with the appropriate values specific to each experiment.

+For more detailed information about the `config.yaml` file and its options, please refer to the vectorlm configuration documentation available [here](https://github.com/VectorInstitute/vectorlm/blob/master/docs/config.md).